Updated: Apr 19, 2022

 "The coronavirus pandemic is a failure of imagination...It’s not just policy failures that got us to this point.
 It’s an inability to conceive of planetary threats."

-- Stephen Kinzer is a senior fellow at the Watson Institute for International and Public Affairs at Brown University.
-(4)
+- Stephen Kinzer is a senior fellow at the Watson Institute for International and Public Affairs at Brown University. [iv]

 Be that as it may, all these unexpected events share some common ground.
 They are all characterized by an anticipatory failure of imagination and all share an outcome marked with significant uncertainty.
 Could we have anticipated the credit impact of an unexpected event?
 Possibly – most events born from uncertainty give rise to neglected prophets.
 For example:

-Prior to the Pandemic, Bill Gates described some of the growing risks associated with disease.
-(5)
+Prior to the Pandemic, Bill Gates described some of the growing risks associated with diseases. [v]

-Prior to the Financial Crisis, Raghuram Rajan, then a senior IMF official, warned about the growing risks in the financial system and proposed policies that would reduce such risks.
-(6)
+Prior to the Financial Crisis, Raghuram Rajan, then a senior IMF official, warned about the growing risks in the financial system and proposed policies that would reduce such risks. [vi]

 Credit loss estimation is also challenged by the nuanced but significant difference between risk and uncertainty.
-In my experience, credit risk policy and analytics require a VERY high reliance on historical data.
-Credit models are driven from historical information that, at its essence, describes human behavior.
+Particularly in recent years, credit risk policy and analytics require a VERY high reliance on historical data.
+Credit models are driven by historical information that, at its essence, describes human behavior.
 Simply put, the models describe the causal connection between HOW people behaved in the past and WHY they sometimes default on a loan in the future.
 But this data-rich risk world is periodically upended as a result of a sudden phase change.

 The comfortable, data rich risk world is periodically replaced by the data limited uncertainty world.
 The uncertainty world is where historical data significantly lacks predictive power.